opendevstack/ods-core/ods-devenv/README.md

   - VMWare or
   - VirtualBox

-The core script is scripts/deploy.sh.
-It is intended to be run by an unprivileged user on the target system.
+The core script is ods-core/ods-devenv/scripts/deploy.sh.
+It is intended to be run by an unprivileged user on the target system (see installation instructions below).
 The script implements a set of functions that can be executed en-suite or single file as needed.

 The functions can be called like this:
 ```
+bash deploy.sh basic_vm_setup       # basic_vm_setup is a utility function that will
+                                    # call other functions to perform the complete
+                                    # EDP/ODS setup.
 bash deploy.sh install_docker       # will install the docker infrastructure
 bash deploy.sh setup_rdp            # will install remote desktop infrastructure
-bash deploy.sh basic_vm_setup       # the utility function basic_vm_setup will call other functions to perform a basic vm setup
 ```

 Currently, the script will setup a fresh VM with an OpenShift cluster, a docker installation and some means of communication with clients.